The Clear

 Part of every lesson involved dance acrobatics.
 Normally I would

-have to figure out a way to explain the woman's part, but Susie already
+have to figure out a way to explain the woman's part to women who had no

-knew the move so this saved a lot of time.
+knew the move so she saved us a lot of time.
 The women could see

-what the move looked like ahead of time and be able to copy Susie.
+what the move looked like ahead of time and were able to copy Susie's

 |

 dinner.
-Bless their hearts, the six couples were so excited for us!
+Bless their hearts, they were so excited for us!

 they were really looking forward to the contest.
 They